Regional development of Basic Infrastructure Activities (BIAs), which operate as to public licenses, is also much needed by SMEs.

 According to FT.com - representatives of US Authorities do acknowledge lack of information about today’s "Community Banking", which contribute more than others to the real economy.
 This is also true in other Parts of the World.

-Another sub group are Single-Role Investment-/Merchant Services and Social Enterprise for Impact Investing - configured as Collaborative Value Networks (CVNs) - represent another sub group, which can deal with micro financing of enterprise and viable innovation in Small and Mid-sized Enterprises (SMEs) based on competencies in the fields of equity-capital finance, ownership and owner-governance.
+Another sub group are Single-Role Investment-/Merchant Services and Social Enterprise for Impact Investing - configured as Collaborative Value Networks (CVNs).
+It can deal with micro financing of enterprise and viable innovation in Small and Mid-sized Enterprises (SMEs) based on competencies in the fields of equity-capital finance, ownership and owner-governance.

 As already mentioned above - there is also a need of affordable access to confidants and trustees / fiduciaries, like those of Bankier.co, who act as a "Wedge" - always at arm's length to insurers, brokers, banks and fund managers.
 Thereby Bankier.co can contribute to financial reform; namely:

-1. A financial structure for the real economy, including SMEs, hereunder family-owned firms;
+1. A financial structure also for the SMEs of the real economy, hereunder family-owned firms;

 3. Financial innovation; i. e. with social impact.